vipulnaik/working-drafts/lesswrong/aligning-my-web-server-with-devops-practices-part-2-security.md

 using firewall rules to restrict the IP ranges that can access those ports, further reduces the risk surface area.

-## Unique credentials

-I make sure that each server I setup (whether the production server or a new test server) has its own unique:

-* AWS credentials
-* GitHub credentials

-This is so even though the set of permissions for AWS or for GitHub is identical across the servers.
-Having separate credentials means that if one server gets compromised, its credential can be rotated without affecting other servers.

 ## Separate users for web processes, and limited permissions for these users

+In the language of "Even if A is broken/misconfigured/compromised, B will still not be compromised", we
+have:

+* A = access to users running web processes (basically, the ability to execute arbitrary shell commands as such users)
+* B = access to sensitive behind-the-scenes information, including credentials

+### Users running web processes are vulnerable, so strong separation is desired

+In the previous section, we talked about using firewalls to lock down everything except the ports 80 and 443 that serve web traffic.
+A web server does need to have those ports open, and the service running on those ports, that serves the traffic, is a point of vulnerability.
+In the case of my web server, I run nginx, proxying to other backends (PHP-FPM in most cases).
+An error in the configuration of nginx, or of PHP-FPM, or of the code running any of the websites, can potentially create an opportunity for a clever end user to be able to execute arbitrary commands as the users running these processes.

+So the next line of defense is to make sure these users, even if compromised, have limited ability.
+Unfortunately, they *do* need some level of access to be able to do a good job serving the websites.
+The goal here is to make sure that they don't have any more access than they need.
+In particular, they should not have the ability to modify or write things they just need to read, and they also shouldn't need to read things that aren't directly relevant for web serving (for instance, a credential file or a Makefile).
+In the next few subsections I go into a little more detail on what this means.

 ### Separate users for web processes

 I run the Nginx and PHP processes using users that are separate from each other and also separate from my main user.

-The users running the Nginx and PHP processes have only the very limited access to files needed for the web; in particular, they don't have write access to most files, and they have read access to only the files needed for front-facing stuff.
-This is to limit what a hacker can do even if the hacker is somehow able to execute arbitrary PHP commands.
+I've already gone over why I don't run these as my main user.
 The reason to separate the Nginx and PHP users from each other is partly security, but also partly more ease of diagnosis of what's going on (any activity reported to a user can be traced to the respective process).

 ### File permissions

 All the automatic scripts that I've written to set up new sites include steps to make sure that the files readable by others are just the ones that are needed for the web processes.
+And in almost no cases do the users running the web processes have file *write* permissions;
+all writes are done through scripts run directly by me, or scheduled through cron to be run automatically -- but not invokable via the web.

 In addition, I've set `umask` settings so that any files I create through the command line on the server will get the default of not